Tummy Tuck Surgery – Abdominoplasty in Melbourne

 Tummy tuck (Abdominoplasty) procedure is performed in Melbourne by top breat and tummy plastic Surgeon, Dr Craig Rubinstein.
 The operation surgically addresses problems with overstretching of the stomach and abdominal skin.
-It also addresses the appearance and contour of the abdomen.
+It also improves the appearance and contour of the abdomen.
 The procedure is performed in Melbourne by top breast and tummy Specialist Plastic Surgeon, Dr Craig Rubinstein FRACS(Plas).

 There are several different types of tummy tuck procedures available and the right one depends on your condition, physique, presenting problems, and medical and surgical history.

 Patients seek abdominoplasty surgery for a variety of reasons, including correcting pockets of body fat, sagging skin, and fat bulges across the abdomen.
 These are common in both men and women, and it is a popular procedure for women post-pregnancy.
 Stomach fat can be difficult to treat with diet and exercise alone.
 Further, many women suffer knowingly from abdominal hernias and torn abdominal muscles after childbirth, further hindering their ability to regain a flatter stomach.